 Nausea and Headaches

-Another complication from the change in your body chemistry is nausea and headaches.
+When you stop pumping, the change in your body chemistry may cause nausea and headaches.
 As the levels of prolactin and oxytocin (two neurotransmitters that support breastfeeding) drop as you wean, your brain chemistry will be off-balance for a bit.
-Over the counter remedies can help with both issues.
+Over-the-counter remedies can help with both issues.

 Conclusion on How to Stop Pumping Safely